richie0866/MidiPlayer/README.md

 # MidiPlayer

-Virtual piano midi file autoplayer for Roblox
+Virtual piano midi file autoplayer for Roblox.
+I am no longer updating this script, but pull requests are welcome.

 ## Install